rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/logging/deployment-logs.md

 You can also download historical logs of a deployment as a ***.log*** file by clicking the download button.
 ![Download logs](/images/core-concepts/logging/deployment-logs/historical-logs/download-button.png?classes=border,shadow&width=50pc)

 The **Download Historical logs** page appears.
-You can download 100,000 lines at each download.
-Click the download button to download the logs.
+Clicking on the button with download icon, the **Paginated Download Logs** modal should appear.
+If the logs are less than 100,000 lines, they are directly downloaded, and the modal is not shown.
 ![Download button](/images/core-concepts/logging/deployment-logs/historical-logs/download-lines-button.png?classes=border,shadow&width=30pc)

 You may want to refresh the logs by clicking the refresh button.